daneski13/Junco/README.md

   - The TRRS jack is also soldered on the backside, causing another uneven surface for the switch plate.
   - Thus, material must be removed from the back of the switch plate in the proper places for a flush fit.
     - Heat-gunning the switch plate in the proper area, lining it up with the PCB, and squishing provides a quick and *dirty* solution if done correctly.
-  - **PRs are welcome to improve upon the case files or to create new cases as I am a 3D design novice.**
+  - **PRs are welcome to improve upon the case files or to create new cases as I am a 3D design novice.** A proper fix would be to have the PCB rest on the middle section's lip about 1.5mm below the switch plate.
+This would also allow plate mounted switches to properly latch onto the switch plate.

 ## Build Guide / Assembly